dominservice/laravel-pricing-plans/README.md

 This model is object for counting usage feature

-For more details take a look to each model and the `Laravel\PricingPlans\Models\Concerns\Subscribable` trait.
+For more details take a look to each model and the `Dominservice\PricingPlans\Models\Concerns\Subscribable` trait.

 ## Events

-Events are under the namespace `Laravel\PricingPlans\Events`.
+Events are under the namespace `Dominservice\PricingPlans\Events`.
 The following are the events triggered by the package.

 ### `SubscriptionRenewed` event